gabber-dev/gabber/README.md

 # Gabber - Real-time AI Engine

-[Gabber](https://gabber.dev) is an engine for building real-time AI across all modalities — voice, text, video, and more.
-It supports graph-based apps with multiple participants and simultaneous media streams.
-Our goal is to give developers the **most powerful, developer-friendly AI app builder** available.
+[Gabber](https://gabber.dev) is an engine for building real-time AI apps across voice, text, video, and other modalities.
+It uses a graph-based builder to connect media streams with LLMs, VLMs, and Omni models, with support for multiple participants, concurrent streams, tool-calling, state-machines, and MCP.

+Looking for the hosted option?
+Head to [gabber.dev](https://gabber.dev) which also provides low-latency inference for Orpheus TTS and Qwen 3 Omni.

 <p align="center">
   <img src="https://readme-assets.gabber.dev/graph-example.png" alt="Gabber Graph Example" width="100%"/>